 When you go to the effort of placing a little seed in the soil and nurturing it until it germinates, it is wrenching when the little seedling dies.
 This happens to most gardeners on occasion, and it’s always a disappointment.

 You may also be interested in learning about methods for protecting seedlings.
-But first you need to understand the conditions a seed needs to germinate and what a seedling needs
+But first, you need to understand the conditions a seed needs to germinate and what a seedling needs to thrive.

 Common Seedling Problems and Solutions